 Lactose intolerance can cause people to feel several uncomfortable symptoms in the digestive system, starting about 30 minutes to two hours after consuming products with lactose.
 Symptoms of lactose intolerance include nausea, vomiting, abdominal cramping, diarrhea, gas and bloating.
 If you experience these Muscle Milk side effects, you should talk to your doctor about lactose intolerance and consider switching to a lactose-free protein supplement.

 Muscle Milk and Kidney Disorders

 According to the National Kidney Foundation, people with kidney disease in stages one through four should pay special attention to their diet, including how much protein they consume.
 When people consume more protein than they need, their kidneys must filter out the overage.
 If you have healthy kidneys, this process does not cause problems.
-In fact, a 2014 study in the scientific journal Nutrition found that high-protein diets did not cause decreased kidney function in elderly patients.
+In fact, a 2014 study in the scientific journal Nutrition found that high-protein diets did not cause decreased kidney function in older adults.

 However, if you have a kidney disorder and are not on dialysis, high-protein diets can be dangerous.
 The excess protein causes your kidneys to have to work harder, which can cause wear and tear on already damaged kidneys.
 Medical professionals often recommend that these patients adhere to low-protein diets that include plenty of plant-based foods.
 Due to the high concentration of animal-based protein, patients with kidney disease may need to avoid Muscle Milk products.
 It's important for patients with kidney disease to work closely with their medical teams to design nutrition plans.